 The Bachelor of Laws provides students with a broad progressive legal education with a strong practical orientation to the law.
 Students develop skills in problem-solving, critical thinking, research, communication, collaboration, self-management, and ethical and professional awareness and judgement.
 Students will also develop skills in legal advocacy, negotiation, and legal technology and extend their professional and learning experiences through work integrated learning, clinical placement and international exchange engagements.

 Widen your skills by combining our accredited law degree with criminology.
 The law degree will provide you with the professional legal skills and knowledge required by the Legal Profession Admission Board (LPAB) for admission to legal practice.

 Work with our Western Sydney University Justice Clinic, providing a much-needed community service.
 Get on-the-ground experience of legal drafting, court advocacy, client advising, oral communication, negotiation and mediation.

 The Criminology degree focuses on social and cultural definitions of criminality and reactions to it.
 Topics include criminology as a discipline; types and cultural depictions of crime; victimisation; crime prevention strategies and debates; law enforcement and surveillance; adult and juvenile justice; institutions and practices.

-Criminology units are offered at Bankstown, Penrith and Parramatta campuses and Law units are offered at both Campbelltown and Parramatta campuses.
-Travel between campuses will be required in order to complete your core units.
+Criminology subjects are offered at Bankstown, Penrith and Parramatta campuses and Law subjects are offered at both Campbelltown and Parramatta campuses.
+Travel between campuses will be required in order to complete your core subjects.

 Start your unlimited journey today.